Silica cages help anti-cancer antibodies kill tumors in mice

 Reference: Chenghong Lei, Pu Liu, Baowei Chen, Yumeng Mao, Heather Engelmann, Yongsoon Shin, Jade Jaffar, Ingegerd Hellstrom, Jun Liu, Karl Erik Hellstrom, Local release of highly loaded antibodies from functionalized nanoporous support for cancer immunotherapy, May 3, 2010 J. Am.
 Chem.
 Soc., DOI 10.1021/ja102414t (http://pubs.acs.org/doi/full/10.1021/ja102414t).

 This work was supported by PNNL, Washington Research Foundation, UW Institute of Translational Health Sciences, the NIH, and the U.S. Department of Energy Office of Basic Energy Sciences in the Office of Science.

 UW Medicine includes the School of Medicine, Harborview Medical Center, UW Medical Center, Northwest Hospital & Medical Center, UW Medicine Neighborhood Clinics, UW Physicians, Airlift Northwest, and the UW's involvement in the Seattle Cancer Care Alliance.
 UW Medicine has major academic and service affiliations with Seattle Children's Hospital, Fred Hutchinson Cancer Research Center, and the Veteran's Affairs Puget Sound Health Care System in Seattle and VA Hospital in Boise.
 The UW School of Medicine is the top public institution in federal funding for biomedical research.
 Follow us on Twitter - @UWMedicineNews

-Tags: Fundamental Science, Health Science, Biomolecular Science, Cancer Research
+Tags: Fundamental Science, Health Science, Molecular Biology and Biochemistry, Cancer Research